hashtag17th/SLOT/README.md

 ## The intension with this script is to have the root window highlighted with a "kewl" background.
 And later build more tools into it; f.ex.with PhoneInfoga, Nmap and SparrowWifi+positions=window-placement etc.
 # DISCLAIMER: I AM NOT RESPONSIBLE FOR WHAT YOU DO WITH THIS MINOR "TWEAK" OF SOFTWARE.
 THIS IS OFFENSIVE/DEFENSIVE SECURITY OSINT TOOL(S).
 A WORK IN PROGRESS IN A WORLD OF REGRESS.
 DO NOT CRACK WIFI WITHOUT PERMISSION FROM OWNER(S)!

-This echo line needs an apt update command after it if you want to update your OS before launching tools. echo "STAY UPDATED!
-INSERT PASSWORD TO UPDATE BEFORE LAUNCHING TOOLS!"
+The final echo line needs an apt update command after it if you want to update your OS before launching tools.
 Ex: sudo apt update -y | sudo parrot-upgrade -y | OR: sudo apt-get update/upgrade(don't use "apt-get" on Parrot OS[!!!])